 St John’s is committed to caring for God’s earth in different areas of our life and work.

-Recently we were awarded the Eco Church Bronze Award.
+Feb 2021 we were awarded the Eco Church SILVER Award.

 To find out more about Eco Church download the leaflet here.

-We have recently been awarded the Eco Church Bronze Award.
+We have recently been awarded the Eco Church Silver Award.

 Click here to see the presentation about ECOCHURCH